Introducing Ethernet boards

 No it does not have POE support! 😉

 Ethernet Pin out and limitations

-The Ethernet implementation on the ESP32 with the LAN8720 chip takes up quite a few pins!
 The following pins are used for the integration and cannot be used in your projects:

 Please make sure to avoid using these pins!